maciejkedzior/maciejkedzior.github.io/_posts/2022-01-03-advent-of-code-2021-day-6.markdown

 We can see that after just 18 days population of Lanternfishes expanded to 26 fishes from 5.
 Quick math and we see that we got demographic explosion: 520% !

 However it brings new problem - after 80 days there are 5934 fishes, so there is expansion of 118680 %.
 There is no way that with proper input we will be able to quickly obtain number of fishes after 80 days.
 Nothing to say about memory usage.
-Even if we wanted to model puzzle as a simple array of {%highlight c%} char {% endhighlight%}s of size 8 bit it is clear that array size will be enormous.
+Even if we wanted to model puzzle as a simple array of `char`s of size 8 bit it is clear that array size will be enormous.
 There has to be other way.
 And there is.

 ## Smart idea - counter object